Monitoring Growth in Children

 Progressive Foot-Related Behaviours (Milestones)

 Typical movement milestones provide a simple reference for parents.
-If your child is significantly early/late or has ongoing pain or difficulty with any of these, book a podiatry review.
+If your child is significantly early or late, or has ongoing pain or difficulty with any of these, a podiatry review may be helpful.

 Children running and playing in the park